MailTape/MailTape-v1/_posts/2018-01-07-Felicia-Atkinson.md

 _Sanjay_: **"**[Félicia Atkinson](http://feliciaatkinson.com/)'s latest album 'Hand in Hand' fuses field recordings, modular and MIDI electronics with an almost hypnotising line in whispered vocal narration.
 A warbling ambient-pop introduction is the opening track to the reflective anticipation of the album.**"**

 ## Mondkopf – The Call
 _Sanjay_: **"**The musical moniker of Paul Régimbeau, [Mondkopf](http://mondkopf.tumblr.com/)'s electronic music often feels extremely literal.
 This track is taken from the [Musique Ambiante Française Vol. 1](https://tigersushirecords.bandcamp.com/album/musique-ambiante-fran-aise-vol-1) compilation on Tigersushi.
-It's a serenely seductive suite of ambient or beatless works using old and new analog machines.**"**
+It's a serene and seductive suite of ambient or beatless works using old and new analog machines.**"**

 ## Christine Ott – Tropismes
 _Sanjay_: **"**A studied enactment of both vision and virtuosity, Tropismes is taken from [Christine Ott](http://www.christineott.fr/)'s solo album, 'Only Silence Remains'.
 Shadowy and minimal, the melody is subtly sketched and the arrangement given ample space and light.**"**